Photo by Jenna Muirhead

 I’m Andrea Curtis, a writer in Toronto, Canada.
 I write books for kids, young adults and grownups, too.
 My work has been published all over the world.
-My new book, Loop de Loop: Circular Solutions for a Waste-Free World has recently been honoured with the Blueberry Changemaker Award.
-It is published by Groundwood Books.
+My new middle grade book, illustrated by Ana Suárez, is The Story and Science of Hope (Groundwood Books).
+Last year, I published Loop de Loop: Circular Solutions for a Waste-Free World (Groundwood), which was honoured with the Blueberry Changemaker Award and a Stepping Stones Honor Award.
 I’ve had four other books for young readers come out in the last couple of years: City of Neighbors, City Streets are for People and City of Water from Groundwood, and Barnaby from Owlkids.
-I am also the author of A Forest in the City about the beauty and benefits of trees in the city, and the young adult novel Big Water based on the true story of a pair of teenage shipwreck survivors.
+I am also the author of the young adult novel Big Water based on the true story of a pair of teenage shipwreck survivors.
 I live in Toronto with my family.

 read more about Andrea →